httpwg/httpwg.github.io/about/policies/index.md

 ## Code of Conduct

-The [IETF Code of Conduct](http://tools.ietf.org/html/rfc7154) applies to all Working Group communications and meetings.
+The [IETF Guidelines for Conduct](http://tools.ietf.org/html/rfc7154) applies to all Working Group communications and meetings.

 ## NOTE WELL